SamSeed-Softwire/DevOps-Course-Starter/README.md

 The application uses [Travis CI](https://www.travis-ci.com/), integrated with GitHub.
 When a pull request is created or updated, Travis builds the app and tests it.
 See [.travis.yml](.travis.yml) for how this works.
 Build status notifications are sent to Slack and via email.

-In the final Travis build stage, the app is deployed to [Heroku](https://www.heroku.com/home).
-You will be able to view the app at https://insert-your-app-name-here.herokuapp.com/.
+In the final Travis build stage, the app is deployed to an [Azure App Service](https://azure.microsoft.com/en-gb/services/app-service/).
+You will be able to view the app at https://insert-your-app-name-here.azurewebsites.net/.

 ### Config

 First, you will need to set up an integration between Travis and your GitHub account, which can be done from your Travis settings.

 Second, included in the [.travis.yml](.travis.yml) file are the environment variables the application needs in order to run (making the [.env](.env) file visible to Travis would mean committing it to Git history, which would be insecure).
-You will need to update these with your own credentials (for Docker, MongoDB, Heroku and Slack).
+You will need to update these with your own credentials once they exist (for your Azure App Service, your Azure Cosmos DB, Docker, and Slack).

 Most of these credentials are sensitive.
 Where sensitive they need to be encrypted.
 The best way to do this is using Travis CLI's `encrypt` command - see documentation [here](https://docs.travis-ci.com/user/encryption-keys/).